Sunday, July 31, 2011

 Swimming Pool Games

-Always remember to have adult supervision and the most important aspect of any swimming pool party or swimming games is swim safety.
+Safety first: Adult supervision is a must!
+The most important part of any swimming game or pool party is swim safety.

 Wednesday, July 6, 2011